Nuclear weapons: Putin’s “chess game” in the Ukraine conflict

 Russia wants to manipulate public opinion

 With the threat of nuclear weapons, one also wants to undermine solidarity and unity in the West – and to unsettle the population in the West and thus manipulate public opinion, according to Khalfa.
-However, according to other experts, it would be difficult for Putin to get out of the situation without losing face – basically, Putin could only continue on the current path, with all the consequences.
+However, according to other experts, it would be difficult for Putin to get out of the situation without losing face – basically, Putin might only continue on the current path, with all the consequences.

 In the center: Where is the war in Ukraine leading?